Embryo transfer guide

 Embryos resulting from IVF treatment are either transferred “fresh” or “frozen.”

 A fresh transfer cycle refers to eggs that are removed, fertilized and cultured for several days in the lab and transferred into the uterus during one menstrual cycle.

 A frozen embryo transfer cycle refers to quality embryos resulting from a previous egg retrieval cycle which are frozen for later use.
 These embryos can be thawed and used during the following menstrual cycle or years in the future.

 Related Reading: Are “Freeze-All” Embryo Transfer Cycles the Best Choice?

 Embryo transfer risks

 There is a risk that none of the embryos will develop to blastocyst stage.
 On average, about half of fertilized eggs achieve the blastocyst stage.
 When there are no viable embryos to transfer, the distressing news might be tempered with the knowledge that the non-developing embryos would likely not have resulted in pregnancy if they had been transferred earlier.

 Day 6 embryos

-At RSC Bay Area, we have clear data showing that embryos take six days to become blastocysts and do better when transferred in a frozen cycle than on day 6 in a fresh cycle.
+At RSC Bay Area, we have clear data showing that when embryos take six days to become blastocysts they do better when transferred in a frozen cycle than on day 6 in a fresh cycle.
 We believe this is due to improved endometrial synchronization.
 For this reason, if there are no blastocysts to transfer on day 5, day 6 blastocysts will be frozen for later use.